akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 public override Recovery Recovery => new Recovery(new SnapshotSelectionCriteria(457));
 ```

-Recovery can be disabled by returning `Recovery.None` in the recovery property of a `ReceivePersistentActor`:
+Recovery can be disabled by returning `Recovery.None` in the recovery property of a `UntypedPersistentActor`:

 ```csharp
 public override Recovery Recovery => Recovery.None;